Cloud Platforms: enStratus

 This blog post overviews enStratus—a solution that provides infrastructure management across multiple cloud providers.

-enStratus is a software-as-a-service platform for managing enterprise-grade applications in a cloud infrastructure across multiple providers.
-Furthermore, enStratus is a cloud governance service that provides a comprehensive audit of the following cloud computing providers: Amazon Web Services, Cloud.com, Eucalyptus, Google CLoud Platform, GoGrid, OpenStack, Rackspace, ReliaCloud, Terremark, VMware, and Windows Azure.
+enStratus is a software-as-a-service platform for cloud infrastructure management across multiple providers.
+Furthermore, as a governance service, it provides a comprehensive audit of the following providers: Amazon Web Services, Cloud.com, Eucalyptus, Google Cloud Platform, GoGrid, OpenStack, Rackspace, ReliaCloud, Terremark, VMware, and Windows Azure.

 Pros

-• With enStratus, a user can establish proper control over financial operations in a cloud environment, such as billing codes, quotas, and reporting, to efficiently track cloud expenditures across multiple accounts.
-Moreover, enStratus can perform an audit of cloud resources and associate them with distinct cloud budgets.
+• With enStratus, a user can establish proper control over financial operations in a cloud environment—with attributes such as billing codes, quotas, and reporting.
+This can help cloud administrators to efficiently track expenditures across multiple accounts of a cloud environment.
+Furthermore, enStratus can perform an audit of cloud resources and associate them with distinct infrastructure budgets.

-• Encrypting the customer’s cloud environment, enStratus permits only those managers with digital keys to access a cloud account.
-Keys are stored outside the cloud environment to guarantee a high level of security.
+• enStratus enforces security, encrypting customers’ cloud environment.
+Under this mode, only managers having specific digital keys can access the cloud.
+Keys are stored outside the cloud environment to guarantee a high level of security so only those with permissions can access the infrastructure.

 Cons